LShivaRudra/ROV_8_ThrusterControl/README.md

 # ROV_8_ThrusterControl
-Aim of this project is to control 8 thrusters of an AUV using PID and LQR controllers
+Aim of this project is to control 8 thrusters of an AUV using PID and LQR controllers.

 Checkout the Theory.md file inside the MCS folder.
 It has all the content required to understand this project.